Skip to main content

 Ansell BioClean™ Clearview™ Autoclavable Goggles (BCAH) — ISO 4 (Class 10) reusable goggle platform designed for repeatable gowning and controlled reprocessing

 BioClean™ Clearview™ Autoclavable Goggles (BCAH) are selected when a facility wants a reusable, ISO 4 (Class 10) goggle solution that can be incorporated into a defined reprocessing pathway.
 Per manufacturer documentation, BCAH uses a soft, lightweight silicone rubber frame with a non-linting, latex-free headband system and an optically correct polycarbonate anti-fog lens that can be worn over eyeglasses.
-The design incorporates indirect ventilation intended to reduce the risk of contamination entering the controlled environment, while supporting wearer comfort and visibility during long shift durations.
-Because BCAH is supplied non-sterile and relies on an autoclave pathway for use in higher-control programs, the operational value is unlocked only when reprocessing, segregation, inspection, and chemistry compatibility are defined in the SOP and enforced consistently.
+The design incorporates indirect ventilation intended to reduce the risk of contamination entering the controlled environment.
+Because BCAH is supplied non-sterile and relies on an autoclave pathway, the operational value is unlocked only when reprocessing, segregation, inspection, and chemistry compatibility are defined in the SOP and enforced consistently.

-Operations takeaway: “Reusable” does not automatically mean “controlled.”
-A reusable goggle program works only when your facility controls status (used vs. autoclaved vs. released), cycle limits, inspection triggers, and lens-coating compatibility so operators do not improvise cleaning at the gowning boundary.
+Operations takeaway: "Reusable" does not automatically mean "controlled."
+A reusable goggle program works only when your facility controls status (used vs. autoclaved vs. released), cycle limits, inspection triggers, and lens-coating compatibility.

 ISO-first context: where reusable goggles fit in cleanroom operations control

 ISO cleanroom control is achieved through repeatable operations: gowning, behavior, material transfer, cleaning, and monitoring.
-Reusable goggles are a “system component” in that model.
+Reusable goggles are a "system component" in that model.
 They can reduce waste and support consistent fit across personnel, but they also introduce a reprocessing and segregation requirement that must be written into the Operations Control Programme (OCP).
-In practice, the most common failure mode is not the goggle design—it is breakdown in segregation (mixing “used” and “ready” status), uncontrolled cleaning chemistry, or fog-driven handling that increases face and lens touching.
+The most common failure mode is breakdown in segregation, uncontrolled cleaning chemistry, or fog-driven handling that increases face and lens touching.

-Control point: Indirect ventilation is typically preferred when splash/droplet control and contamination-entry risk are concerns.
-Define in the SOP how goggles are donned, cleaned, stored, and replaced so the face seal and inner lens remain protected.
+Control point: Indirect ventilation is preferred when splash/droplet control and contamination-entry risk are concerns.
+Define in the SOP how goggles are donned, cleaned, stored, and replaced.

 • Product: Ansell BioClean™ Clearview™ Autoclavable Goggles